hitoshi-watase/sercrod/docs/reference/directives/attributes.md

    - If `name === "class"`:
      - Use the class-specific rules (string, array, object).
    - Else if `name === "style"`:
-     - Use the style-specific rule and `Nablla._filters.style`.
+     - Use the style-specific rule and `Sercrod._filters.style`.
    - Else if `name === "value"` and the element is a form control:
      - Assign to both `el.value` and the `value` attribute.
    - Else if `name` is URL-like:
-     - Pass through `Nablla._filters.url`.
+     - Pass through `Sercrod._filters.url`.
    - Otherwise:
-     - Pass through `Nablla._filters.attr` and set or remove the attribute accordingly.
+     - Pass through `Sercrod._filters.attr` and set or remove the attribute accordingly.

 4. **Cleanup (optional)**: